Hornbill-Docs/data-imports-guide/data-imports-guide/users/azure/configuration.md

   - `UsersByGroupID` - Type: `array` - Contains a list of objects that contain Entra ID Group information.
 Users who are members of these Groups will be included in the import, when the `Search` property, above, is set to `groups`.
 - `User` - Type: `object` - Contains all Entra ID to Hornbill mappings, and user configuration.
   - `Operation` - Type: `string` - Can be `Create`, `Update`, or `Both`.
 Import actions to perform on the discovered user records.
+  - `HornbillUniqueColumn` -  Type: `string` - The ID of the column in Hornbill that contains the users unique ID to match imported user records from the Entra ID data source against.
+Can be one of the following values:
+    - `h_user_id` - Identifies Hornbill users against Entra ID user field values that are defined in `User>AccountMapping>UserID`
+    - `h_employee_id` - Identifies Hornbill users against Entra ID user field values that are defined in `User>AccountMapping>EmployeeID`
+    - `h_login_id` - Identifies Hornbill users against Entra ID user field values that are defined in `User>AccountMapping>LoginID`
+    - `h_email` - Identifies Hornbill users against Entra ID user field values that are defined in `User>AccountMapping>Email`
+    - `h_mobile` - Identifies Hornbill users against Entra ID user field values that are defined in `User>AccountMapping>Mobile`
   - `AccountMapping` - Type: `object` - Data mapping, in the format `"fieldInHornbill": "data to insert"`.
 The data to insert can either be hard-coded strings, mapped from the source data using one or more [Go templates](https://pkg.go.dev/text/template), or a mixture of the two.
 Some specific examples:
     - `"UserType": "basic"` - All records will be created as Basic Users in Hornbill.
 See the [Hornbill user documentation](/esp-fundamentals/security/account-types#user-account-types) for more information.
     - `"Password": ""` - if the Password data mapping is left empty, then the utility with generate a random password to create new users with.
 The generated passwords will obey the [password policies](/esp-config/security/password-policies) defined on the target Hornbill instance.